tianocore/edk2-pytool-extensions/docs/usability/using_wsl_or_linux.md

-# Windows Subsystem for Linux for UEFI Development
+# Using Linux for UEFI Development

-There are many firmware projects that require GCC.
+There are many firmware projects that require GCC or LLVM that work better on Linux or Unix based systems.
-While support for GCC on windows exists, many of the UEFI community use Linux as their main dev machines.
+While support for GCC on windows exists, many folks in the UEFI community use Linux as their main dev machines.
-This guide is focused on setting up a Linux WSL for UEFI development.
+This guide is focused on setting up a Linux for UEFI development.
+This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in Linux much easier.
+It also uses explains how to use WSL to setup Linux in a windows environment.
-This guide also uses Visual Studio Code as it has fantastic capabilities that makes working in Linux much easier If you have a Linux machine, you can follow the later half of this guide to just setup the environment.
+So if you have a Linux machine, you can follow the later half of this guide to just setup the environment.

-For reference, this tutorial was written for a 1903 version of Windows.
+For reference, this tutorial was written for a 1903 version of Windows of WSL.

+## Getting Started with WSL

 The best documentation at time of writing can be found: https://docs.microsoft.com/en-us/windows/wsl/wsl2-install

-## Getting Started

 Following the guide, we need to check the minimum version requirements.
 Check the document as mentioned to find the Windows version needed for WSL.